tsutton720/Dog-Feeder-w-App/README.md

 The hardware file contains all of the code for the esp8266 microcontroller.

 ### App Folder
 The app file contains all of the source code for the web app.
-The server folder within contains all code for the express api and the client folder contains the code for the react frontend
+The server folder within contains all code for the express api and the client folder contains the code for the react frontend.